 In recent years the four vaunted sites have faced threats of destruction from Islamic militants and Tuareg uprisings.
 That prompted the French army to intervene to protect these sites and Mali as well.In 2016 Ahmad al-Faqi al-Mahdi an Islamic fighter became the first man charged by the International Criminal Court for crimes against a World Heritage Site.
 This was after he took part in destruction of ancient mausoleums and Sidi Yahia mosque.

-What UNESCO World Heritage Sites are in Mali?
+UNESCO World Heritage Sites In Mali

 |UNESCO World Heritage Sites in Mali||Year of Inscription; Type|